Arya-H03/IronHammer/README.md

 ### Queries

-Systems declare what they need through a `Query` — a pair of bitset masks:
+Systems declare what they need through a `Query` which is a pair of bitset masks:

 ```cpp
 // "Give me all entities that have CTransform AND CSprite, but NOT CNotDrawable"